About UTRA

 · All surveys and resulting summaries received from member companies are to be treated in strict confidence.
 Such information is restricted to the use of management of member companies and shall not be published in any form.
 Members act in accordance with applicable Federal and state laws.

 · All survey results will include a list of participating companies.
 The individual results however, will not be linked to any specific participant.
 Company-specific information received by the requester shall be maintained in strict confidence.
+Members negligent in maintaining confidentiality risk losing their membership.

 · A high degree of discretion shall be observed in reporting on the programs and discussions during meetings to protect confidentiality.